-The consumer’s protection, is defined in the EU laws and best practices, described in ten consumer protection principles, but also in the Directive 1999-44-EC.
-The principles (elaborated below) regarding consumer protection present the basic source, which afterwards turns into EU legal acts that protect citizens of the member countries as consumers, regardless of where he/she lives.
+The consumer’s protection, is defined in the EU laws and best practices, described in ten consumer protection principles, but also in the Directive 1999/44/EC.
+The principles (elaborated below) regarding consumer protection present the basic source, which afterwards turns into EU legal acts that protect citizens of the member countries as consumers, regardless of where they live.
 The basic principles in order to protect EU customer, in which our advanced legislation should rely in the future regarding consumer’s protection are as follows:

 Purchase wherever you wish, whatever you wish: ....
 Except if it is forbidden by law (for instance: purchase of weapons, drugs etc); EU laws grant the rights to consumers to purchase without getting worried that when they get back to their countries they will have to pay additional Customs or VAT fee.

-If it does not work, return it back: According to EU laws, if a purchased product isn’t in correspondence with the achieved agreement between the seller and buyer during the period of purchase, he could get back in order to repair or replace it.
+If it does not work, return it back: According to EU laws, if a purchased product isn’t in compliance with the achieved agreement between the seller and buyer during the period of purchase, he could get back in order to repair or replace it.
 As alternative might be requested the rebate or the total refunding of the buyer’s money.
 This could be applied up to two years after receiving the product.
-Regarding the first six months after delivering the product, the encumbrance falls on the seller and not consumer, so him /her to proof that the sold product was in harmony with the selling contract.
+Regarding the first six months after delivering the product, the encumbrance falls on the seller and not consumer, so him /her to proof that the sold product was in compliance with the selling contract.

-High security standards for consumers’ food and benefit: EU has got laws to help and ensure consumers that the purchased products are safe.
+High safety standards for consumers’ food and benefit?: EU enacted laws to help and ensure consumers that the purchased products are safe.
 The food safety is based on the entire chain, “foodstuff chain” in order to guarantee the safety.
 (How the food is produced, processed what kind of colours or additives can be added to and how it would be ready for market).
-EU security laws on other goods of consumption (toys, cosmetics, electrical equipment etc) envisage special rules as well.
-If a company finds out that there is dangerous product in the market, it is obliged by law to inform the authorities of the affected countries in the EU.
+EU safety laws on other consumer goods (toys, cosmetics, electrical equipment etc) envisage special rules as well.
+If a company finds out that there is a dangerous product in the market, it is obliged by law to inform the authorities of the affected countries in the EU.

-Know what you are eating: Full details regarding ingredients used in producing food should be written in the etiquette along with other details as: colour, preserving, sweetening and other utilized chemical additives.
-In case one ingredient is of that composition or nature, which to possible consumers might cause for instance allergy, then this should be mentioned in that article’s etiquette, even if it is in a very low amount.
+Know what you are eating: Full details regarding ingredients used in producing food should be written on the label along with other details as: colour, preserving, sweetening and other utilized chemical additives.
+In case one ingredient is of that composition or nature, which to possible consumers might cause for instance allergy, then this should be mentioned in that article’s label, even if it is in a very low amount.
 EU laws also enable consumers to know whether the food is modified genetically or when it contains genetically modified ingredients.

 Contracts should be favourable for consumers EU laws prohibit certain kinds of unfavourable terms of contracts for consumers.

-Sometimes consumers may change their mind: The EU law protects consumers also from any kind of abusive from door to door sale as well purchase through internet.
+Sometimes consumers may change their mind: The EU law protects consumers also from any kind of abusive door to door sale as well purchase through internet.
 There is a general principle that such a contract may be annulled in fourteen working days, besides insurance contracts or low cost of purchase.

 Facilitation of price comparison: the EU law require supermarkets to offer (consumers) the price of goods unit.